thomas1922/thomas1922/README.md

-### Hi there My name is Tomás Dias, I am from Torre de Moncorvo, Bragança and i'm Informatics Engineering Student at Universidade de Coimbra.
+### My name is Tomás Dias, I am from Torre de Moncorvo, Bragança and i'm Informatics Engineering Student at Universidade de Coimbra.
 In the first year I learned Python and C. In the last year I learned Java, JavaScript.👋